insure logo

 Average SR-22 car insurance cost in Maryland

-Maryland’s rate is $1,005 more expensive than SR-22 insurance in the New Hampshire, the cheapest state.
-However, it’s also $2,021 less than in Michigan, the most expensive state for SR-22 insurance.
+This is $1,005 more expensive than the SR-22 insurance in New Hampshire, the least expensive state.

 Cheapest SR-22 insurance companies in Maryland

-Insurance rates typically increase if you have an SR-22, but not all insurance companies charge the same rates for SR-22 holders.
-The companies listed below offer some of the lowest rates in Maryland.
+Having an SR-22 usually raises your insurance rates, but not all companies charge the same rates.
+The companies below offer some of the cheapest rates in Maryland.

 CompanyAverage annual premiumAverage monthly premium